The nature of assembly bias - III. Observational properties: Overdensity peak height proxy using relative age and halo mass

-We again select subsamples in $\delta_t$ using the distribution of the luminosity-weighted stellar age as a function of $M'_r$.
-The correlation functions are obtained in redshift space as shown in Figure \ref{Fede_best}.
-We estimate their real space counterparts as described in Section \ref{section_two-point_SDSS}.
+Similarly to the previous Section, we split the samples into three total mass bins in log($M$/$h^{-1}$ M$_{\odot}$) with the same width.
+We select subsamples that contain the same number of old and young SDSS galaxies for a given mass bin, with the condition $|\delta_t| > 0.5$, but using the distribution of the luminosity-weighted stellar age as a function of the total mass $M$.
+Recall this mass is estimated inside a cylinder of radius $r$.
+The correlation functions are obtained in redshift space, $\xi(\sigma,\pi)$, and we estimate their projected counterpart as described in Section \ref{section_two-point_SDSS}.

-The number of neighbour objects in equation (\ref{eq_chixi}) using SDSS samples is at least an order of magnitude lower than that in the simulation, so that the statistic to perform the reduced $\chi^2$ is affected by significant noise.
-The number of neighbours is typically smaller than dozens of SDSS objects, whereas this number is greater than a hundred for simulated objects.
-This is due to the way the number of neighbours is calculated in equation (\ref{eq_chixi}), which is proportional to the mean number of tracers at a distance $r$, $\big<N_t(r)\big>$ $\propto V(r)/V_{tot}$, where the total volume of the simulation is $V_{tot} \sim 10^5$ Mpc$^3$ and, for example, the total volume covered by the SDSS sample at $z = 0.175$ is $V_{tot} \sim 10^7$ Mpc$^3$.
-For this reason, the reduced $\chi^2$ in this case ($M'_r$ for SDSS galaxies) is defined as